PierreMauger/LushEngine/README.md

 ## 📉 Code

-To implement game logic, you can create a C# scipt and bind it to any entity.\
+To implement game logic, you can create a C# script and bind it to any entity.\
 The script will be compiled and loaded at runtime.\
 The script will be able to interact with the entity's components as long as it follows the basic interface (onInit, onUpdate, etc).